Shiby-Mathew/SocialNetwork-API/README.md

 ## Description

 ```
-This is a backend appliction to built an API for a social network web application where users can share
+This is a backend application to create an API for a social network web application where users can share
-their thoughts, react to friends’ thoughts, and create a friend list.
-Technolgies used are Express.js
+their thoughts, react to friend's thoughts and create a friends list.
+Technologies used are Express.js
-for rotuing,MongoDB database and the Mongoose ODM.
+for routing, MongoDB database and Mongoose ODM.
 MongoDB is a popular choice for many social networks
-due to its speedwith large amounts of data and flexibility with unstructured data.
+due to its speed with large amounts of data and flexibility with unstructured data.
 For date format used
 moment.js package.
-All API routes of this backend application tested in Insomnia.
+All API routes of this backend application is tested in Insomnia.

 ```